 - The Club

-Save the date: Join St Paul’s School former Head of Faculty, Creative Arts, Edward Williams as he returns to deliver a series of workshops on some of the key drama practitioners of the 20th Century.
+Join St Paul’s School former Head of Faculty, Creative Arts, Edward Williams as he returns to deliver a four part virtual series of masterclasses on some of the key drama practitioners of the 20th Century.

 Most of us are reasonably familiar with ideas like ‘method acting’, minimalism, political theatre, actor training, total immersion, alienation effects and audience involvement which have become almost commonplace elements of theatre over the last thirty or forty years and these classes aim to take us back to the originals and initiators of those important ideas: four key practitioners whose impact on twentieth and twenty-first century theatre (and of course film and television) could not be over-stated.
 In each session we shall explore the theories and practice of one of those four practitioners, starting with Konstantin Stanislawski and Antonin Artaud, at the end of the 19th and beginning of the 20th centuries and then moving on to Berthold Brecht and Jerzy Grotowski in the mid twentieth century: four figures whose influence, despite their working originally in Russia, France, Germany and Poland respectively, spread far and wide across Europe and the Americas in particular.

-This masterclass run for 4 weeks on the dates below:
+This virtual masterclass series will run for 4 weeks on the dates below:

 Zoom log in details will be sent to participants closer to the event.